-- (1) When an attorney's withdrawal will leave any party without counsel for any period of time, the attorney may withdraw only by leave of Court. - (2) A motion for leave to withdraw must be accompanied by either: - (A) the client's written consent to counsel's withdrawal, signed by the attorney and the client and acknowledging the client's obligation immediately to retain new counsel or appear pro se; or

-- (B) an affidavit of counsel showing that: - (i) a notice of intent to file a motion to withdraw was personally served on the client at least fourteen days prior to filing the motion to withdraw; - (ii) the client has been advised of its obligation immediately to retain new counsel or appear pro se if the motion to withdraw is granted; and - (iii) facts constituting good cause support withdrawal.
+- (1) When an attorney's withdrawal will leave any party without counsel for any period of time, the attorney may withdraw only by leave of Court. - (2) A motion for leave to withdraw must state the client's last known mailing address and must be accompanied by either: - (A) the client's written consent to counsel's withdrawal, signed by the attorney and the client and acknowledging the client's obligation immediately to retain new counsel or appear pro se; or - (B) an affidavit of counsel showing that: - a notice of intent to file a motion to withdraw was personally served on the client at least fourteen days prior to filing the motion to withdraw; - (ii) the client has been advised of its obligation immediately to retain new counsel or appear pro se if the motion to withdraw is granted; and - (iii) facts constituting good cause support withdrawal.
 A showing of good cause may be made by filing an ex parte affidavit separate from the affidavit addressing subsections (i) and (ii) above.
-An ex parte affidavit must be served on the client but need not be served on any other party.
+An exparte affidavit must be served on the client but need not be served on any other party.